 Use Case · Contractor & Vendor Compliance

 When a contractor works on your site or on your behalf, their insurance and certifications are your liability to verify.
-Most of the certificates you receive are silently non-compliant - wrong endorsements, missing additional-insured language, cancellable mid-policy.
+Most certificates arrive silently non-compliant — wrong endorsements, missing additional-insured language, cancellable mid-policy.
 ExpiryEdge tracks every document for every contractor and flags problems before the work starts.

 Start Free Trial